Skip page header and navigation

 88 UCAS Points

-This programme is a recognised higher education qualification related to the health, digital health, and social care sector.
-It aims to provide you with progressive studies that have relevance to careers in the primary functions of care within the health and social care sector.
+This course is a recognised higher education qualification in the health, digital health, and social care sector.
+It offers progressive studies that are important for careers in the primary areas of care within health and social care.

-Studying this programme will allow you to upskill if you are already working as a health and social care professional (thereby helping to alleviate the shortage of health and care professionals with level 4 and 5 qualifications) or prepare you to be part of the next generation ready for suitable and successful employment in the sector.
+By studying this programme, you can upskill if you already work as a health and social care professional.
+This helps reduce the shortage of qualified workers with level 4 and 5 qualifications.
+If you are new to the field, the course will prepare you to join the next generation of workers, ready for successful employment in this sector.

 Course details